 Qualifying costs.
-To qualify as an organizational cost it must be:
+To qualify as an organizational cost, it must be:

-- For the creation of the corporation, - Chargeable to a capital account, - Amortized over the life of the corporation if the corporation had a fixed life, and - Incurred before the end of the first tax year in which the corporation is in business.
+- For the creation of the corporation, - Chargeable to a capital account (see chapter 1), - Amortized over the life of the corporation if the corporation had a fixed life, and - Incurred before the end of the first tax year in which the corporation is in business.